Real-time developments affecting your SASSA grant updated 18 April 2026.

 The SRD grant remains at R370 per month throughout the 2026/27 financial year.
 It did not increase alongside other grants.
 R36.4 billion has been allocated to extend payments until 31 March 2027.
 President Ramaphosa announced it will be redesigned into a livelihoods grant linked to skills development.
 Details will be announced at the MTBPS in October 2026.

-New amounts take effect from April 2026 (the start of the new financial year).
-March 2026 payments still use the old amounts.
-The Foster Care Grant has a two-step increase: R1,290 in April and R1,300 in October 2026.
+Yes.
+The increased amounts took effect from 1 April 2026 (start of the new financial year).
+Your April and May payments should already reflect the new amounts.
+The Foster Care Grant has a two-step increase: R1,230 from April, rising to R1,300 in October 2026.
+If your April deposit still showed the old amount, May should correct automatically.

 Pending for up to two weeks at the start of a month is normal.
 If it exceeds three weeks, update your details on the portal to trigger a fresh verification.
 If that does not work, call 0800 60 10 11 or visit your nearest SASSA office for a manual review.
 Common causes: typos in your name or ID, expired verification with Home Affairs, UIF not clearing your record, or system maintenance backlogs.